How die-hard A's fan Tom Hanks reacted to team's Oakland departure

 “I don’t blame that loss on the city managers of Oakland, nor the taxpayers of Alameda County.
 The owners and baseball blew the lead.”

-Hanks was born in Concord, Calif. but attended Skyline High School in Oakland -- about five miles away from the Coliseum.
+Hanks was born in Concord but attended Skyline High School in Oakland -- about five miles away from the Coliseum.

 The A’s moved to Oakland when Hanks was 12.
 A lot has changed since then, but his love for his favorite baseball team never wavered.
 And he'll always appreciate the memories, one of his fondest being Game 3 of the 1972 World Series.

-“When the A’s were in the World Series, the world came to Oakland,” Hanks wrote.
+“When the A’s were in the World Series, the world came to Oakland,” Hanks wrote to The Athletic.
 “Not San Francisco.
 Oakland.”

 Oakland Athletics

 “Vida Blue.
 Joe Rudi.
-Mudcat Grant,” he wrote.
+Mudcat Grant,” he wrote to The Athletic.
 “Campy Campaneris.
 Sal Bando.
 Ray Fosse.
 The original Reggie Jackson.
 Thank you, boys!”

-But now Hanks, and other Oakland fans, say goodbye to the A's and Major League Baseball -- at least for now.

-Sacramento will temporarily house the team over the next few seasons while its new Las Vegas stadium is being built.
+Now Hanks and other Oakland fans say goodbye to the A's and Major League Baseball.
+Sacramento will house the team for three seasons while its new Las Vegas stadium is built, with a 2029 scheduled opening.